ed1-ble/smile-os/README.md

 # Smile OS

-a simple 32-bit x86 hobby OS written in C. aesthetically mimics ULTRAKILL's (by Hakita) TERMINAL, but it's an older console version.
+a simple 32-bit x86 hobby operating system written in C. Aesthetically mimics ULTRAKILL's terminal (game by Hakita), but it's an older console-based version (at least for now).

 ![Screenshot](./smile-os-ss.png)